joved-git/Bare_Metal_STM32/README.md

 All you need to create your first bare metal prog.

 Card included:
-  -STM32F104 (known as BluePill)
-  -STM32
-  -STM32
+  -BluePill (MCU STM32F104C8T6)
+  -STM32F407
+  -BlackPill (MCU STM32F411CEU6)
+  -Nucleo-446RE (MCU STM32F446RE)

 To change card, use checkout:
-  $ checkout stm32f104 for BluePill
+  $ checkout stm32f104 for BluePill board
-  $ checkout stm32f407
+  $ checkout stm32f407 (not yet finished, do not use)
+  $ checkout stm32f411 (not yet included, do not use)
-  $ checkout stm32f446
+  $ checkout stm32f446 for Nucleo-446RE board

-Please see the documentation () to learn how to prepare your first bare metal blink prog.
+Please see the documentation (./doc/how_to_create_blink_from_scratch.txt) to learn how to prepare your first bare metal blink prog.